portillojj/prophet-challenge/README.md

 ## Visuals

 ## Installation
+This challenge requires the .pip install of [prophet](https://facebook.github.io/prophet/).

+Additionaly is recommended to run using [Google Colab](https://colab.research.google.com/) to avoid local installation issues.

 ## Usage
 This assigment highlights the usage of Pandas, lambda, groupby, and apply functions for analyzing sales information for an e-commerce company.